notedhelms/accelerators/Who won the race/README.md

 Condition/Action column 1 is the combination of all the requirements from the puzzle’s definition.
 When the first requirement states “Tom finished before Harry, Dick and Mary”, we interpret this to mean (in the context of our Vocabulary) that Tom’s place number is less than Harry’s and Dick’s and Mary’s.
-This logic is modeled as Condition rows b-d.
+This logic is modeled as Condition rows b,c, and d.
 Notice that these conditions, and all the others, are AND’ed together.
 In other words, only a finishing sequence that satisfies all the requirements at the same time can be considered a solution.